-It’s not a question of if the Galaxy S8’s screen will break, but more of when it will break.
-Various tests have shown that the Galaxy S8 can’t handle accidental drops that many other smartphones can, which means you either have to use protective gear with your phone, shell out extra cash for insurance, or put some money aside for the inevitable accident that will ruin your Galaxy S8’s display.
-The good news is the Galaxy S8’s screen is cheaper to replace than you’d expect, and that’s why repair shops can’t wait for you to break your phone.
+In the past, Samsung phones have not held up for long periods of time.
+It was almost like, if you had a Galaxy S8, it wasn’t a question of if the screen would break, but more of when would it break.
+Various tests showed that the Galaxy S8 and other Galaxy phones couldn’t handle accidental drops that many other smartphones could.
+That meant that you were having to more or less plan to have protective gear with your phone, shell out extra cash for insurance, or put some money aside for the inevitable accident that will ruin your display.

 Eventually, Samsung wisened up and now their Galaxy line is rather indestructible.
 But some of their other phones, such as the Galaxy Z Fold 3, Z Fold 4, or Z Flip 3, are foldable.
 While a foldable phone may seem like it’s also indestructible, that doesn’t mean it won’t get broken.
 Something revealed recently in a Z Fold 4 design leak was just how bulky it will be.
 So if something does happen to your phone, it may cost you more to replace it than you realize.

 Foldable phones, while they can be easier to carry around and offer you a lot of flexibility, still aren’t as durable as their counterparts.
 Phones like the Galaxy S22 Ultra are durable to a point and can hold up to most accidental falls.
 The foldable phones, like the Z Flip and Z Fold lines, are good against accidental falls, and that has a lot to do with the pre-applied screen protector on the inner screen that Samsung adds in.